The Sacraments in the Domestic Church

 The Sacraments are actions of God through which He shows us His love and they are a great way for us to explain to our children the love He has for each one of us.

 The Sacraments are not the endpoint of our journey but are a way that God our Father gives us grace.
-Each Sacrament is an opportunity for us to fud the strength we need to fight against and through the difficulties of life.
+Each Sacrament is an opportunity for us to find the strength we need to fight against and get through, the difficulties of life.

 • STEP ONE : Share stories of the Sacraments •

 Children love to hear stories, especially true ones and especially ones that are yours.
 Talk to them about when you received the Sacraments of initiation and how it changed your life.
 Talk about the other Sacraments, bring them into the story and show them they theirs is waiting to be written.

 • STEP TWO: Help them prepare for and engage in Mass •